Why is RTO used

 You can see the above figure for understanding.

-Now to overcome this situation we’re gonna use an RTO timer to develop the logic.
+to overcome this situation we’re gonna use an RTO timer to develop the logic.

 is no difference in creating the instruction between TON and RTO except we have

 now everything is working fine and the PLC system goes off.

 can see in the above image that the accumulator value is getting stored even

 now when the system is turned ON again the program will be executed from where

 the timer is being reset the accumulator value stays.
 Once it is reset the

-and both the input to the timer and the input to the Reset shouldn’t be On at the same time.
+and both the input to the timer and the input to the Reset shouldn’t be On at

-This is the reason why RTO is used mostly in real-time applications.
+is the reason why RTO is used mostly in real-time applications.